 - When the rice is precooked to your liking, immediately spread it out on a wide surface, then score with a wooden spoon in a cross-hatch pattern it to help it cool even faster.

-- Heat your pre-cooked rice in a pan with a tablespoon of water so the rice doesn't stick to the bottom of the pan.
+- To finish and serve, put the pre-cooked rice in a pan and begin adding stock again.
 Continue to cook, adding liquid or stock as necessary until the rice is very hot, and tender, but not mushy, about 5 minutes depending on how far you take your risotto rice in the previous method.

-- Stir in 2 tablespoon of butter and ½ cup of grated Grana Padano or Parmigiano Reggiano cheese, or another grated, high quality parmesan.
-Note that sub-par parmesans may curdle combined with hot rice.
+- Stir in 3 tablespoon of butter and ½ cup of grated Grana Padano, Parmigiano Reggiano, or another grated parmesan.

 Chef Susan Avello